NSW Combined High Schools Sports Association Handbook

 (ii) The W.G.
 Buckley Challenge Shield:

-Completed draws should be sent by the regional conveners/Regional Sports Co-ordination Officer's to:
+Completed draws should be sent by the association conveners/association sports coordination officer's to:

 (i) In order to reduce travel to a reasonable minimum, entries will be divided into 16 groups.